bmccary/utd-dissertation-template/README.md

 # What is this?

-This is a UTD dissertation template made for your convenience by Brady C McCary.
-Feel free to use it according to the terms in the LICENSE file.
+This is a UTD dissertation template.
+To see how the resulting PDF looks, [click here](http://bmccary.github.io/utd-dissertation-template/utd-paper.pdf).
+Feel free to use the template according to the terms in the LICENSE file.

 # How do I use this?